cmdoret/misc_scripts/README.md

 # Various scripts

-This repo contains different script I wrote for fun.
+This repo contains different scripts and programs I wrote for fun.